drkpxl/city_shadow/codebase.md

             else:
                 clipped = final_poly

-            # At this point, 'clipped' is our final footprint
-            if clipped.is_empty or clipped.area < 10:
+            if clipped.is_empty or clipped.area < 1:
                 continue

             # Convert to single polygons if it's still a MultiPolygon